EverythingerTruten/EverythingerTruten/README.md

-- 👋 Hi, I’m @EverythingerTruten
+- 👋 Hi, I’m @EverythingerTruten.
 - 👀 I’m interested in filmmaking and creating tools for filmmakers.
+- ▶ My filmmaking YouTube channel: https://www.youtube.com/channel/UCy_-q4BfJH_VznFelH26SjA
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 📫 How to reach me everythingertruten1@gmail.com
+- 📫 How to reach me: everythingertruten1@gmail.com

 <!---
 EverythingerTruten/EverythingerTruten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.